 With regard to the specific risk to the performance of the Scheme's investments associated with the impact of climate change, the Trustees take the view that this falls within their general approach to ESG issues.
 The Trustees regard the potential impact of climate change on the Scheme's assets as a longer term risk and likely to be less material in the context of the short to medium term development of the Scheme's funding position than other risks.
 The Trustees will continue to monitor market developments in this area with their investment adviser.

-Voting rights and engagement activities
+Voting rights

 The Trustees currently invest in pooled investment funds with LGIM, and they acknowledge that this limits their ability to directly influence LGIM.
-In particular, all voting activities have been delegated to LGIM, as the Trustees do not have any legal right to vote on the underlying holdings, given the pooled nature of the Scheme's investments.